sobsmb/Voron_v2.4784/README.md

 # Probe Reference Storage

-When entering hot standby, the printer performs a probe and stores:
+When entering hot standby the printer performs a probe and stores:

 ```
 HOT_STANDBY.last_probe_z